Criminal (band)

-Criminal is a Chilean thrash metal/death metal band formed in late 1991 in Santiago by Anton Reisenegger (guitar and vocals) and Rodrigo Contreras (lead guitar).
-Later they were joined by J.J.
-Vallejo on drums and Juan Francisco Cueto as bassist, completing the original lineup.
-The band incorporates elements of thrash metal, death metal, groove metal and hardcore.
+Criminal is a Chilean thrash metal/death metal band that Anton Reisenegger (guitar and vocals) and Rodrigo Contreras (lead guitar) formed in late 1991 in Santiago.
+Drummer J.J.
+Vallejo and bassist Juan Francisco Cueto joined them to complete the original lineup.
+The band incorporates thrash metal, death metal, groove metal and hardcore.
 They later moved to Colchester, England.

 The band received international attention with their second studio album, Dead Soul, released in 1997.
 Their next release, Sicario, established them as a known band in Europe and received good reviews.

 Criminal have released eight studio albums, two live albums, and two demos.